nmaier/unrarit/README.md

 Features
 --------
   * Support for RAR, ZIP and 7-ZIP
   * Support for Split-Archives
   * Support for nested archives
   * Password "cracking" using a password list.
 Recently/often used passwords will be tried first to speed up the process.
   * Smart directory management.
 Generate directories on the fly.
 Strip non-required directories.
   * Auto-renaming and/or deletion of successfully processed archives.
   * Per file/archive/session existing file handling.
-* Optimized extraction libraries specific to the processor to gain a speed boost for password "cracking" and extraction
   * Fully multi-threaded to take advantage of multi-core/-processor systems

 Build
 -----
-1. Clone this repository and init submodule(s) (git submodule update --init)
+  1. Clone this repository
-2. Build 7zip
-3. Build UnRarIt (See solution file)
+  2. Build UnRarIt (See solution file)
-4. Copy the 7zip DLLs to the corresponding Debug/Release folder
+  3. Copy the 7zip DLLs to the corresponding Debug/Release folder
+  4. Run the program ;)
-5. Build the Setup Project
+  5. Optionally build the Setup Project and install

 License
 -------
-Written 2009 by Nils Maier - Copyrights are disclaimed - Public domain You may use this program freely for any means and without any limitation.
+Written 2009-1013 by Nils Maier - Copyrights are disclaimed - Public domain You may use this program freely for any means and without any limitation.

 GetOptNet and UnRar are copyrighted and available under free-to-use or completely free licenses.